achintyapro03/ASIC_Design_Lab/README.md

 # ASIC Design Lab

 ## Overview
 This project comprises a series of tasks aimed at designing and implementing various components and programs for ASIC design.
-The tasks are intended for students and professionals working in the field of electronics and computer engineering.

 ## Table of Contents
 | Task Number | Task Description                                |